 Module 3: Register a Sample¶

-This is the first (of 3) sample registration stages.
-See module 1 if you do not know where to access these forms.
+This is the first (of 3) sample registration steps.

 - Find a checklist that suits your type of sample.
 A checklist comprises of a list of attributes that are required to annotate your samples.
 A well annotated sample is more searchable in the ENA browser and your data will get more exposure.

-This is the second (of 3) sample registration stages.
+This is the second (of 3) sample registration steps.

 - You can create additional attributes that do not exist in the checklist.
 However in most cases you should find what you need among the default checklist fields.

 - This web form represents all samples as a template.
 Because this form represents all samples it is only worth entering fields that are consistent with all the samples.
 Also use the web form to look up taxonomic classifications which you will use later.
 Start typing your organism name to see the suggestions.
 Note that environmental taxonomic classifications can look like “soil metagenome” as opposed to a specific organism scientific name.
 You can also use the ‘i’ symbols to read definitions for each field, as well as checking the drop down options for the fields that have a controlled vocabulary (red asterisk).

-This is the final (of 3) sample registration forms.
-This form appears after uploading a spreadsheet into the form in Part 1 step 3, or directly from the form in Part 2 if you have not used a the spreadsheet file and intend to type directly into the webform
+This is the final (of 3) sample registration steps.
+This form appears after uploading a spreadsheet into the form in `Part 1`_ step 3, or directly from the form in `Part 2`_ if you have not used a the spreadsheet file and intend to type directly into the webform

 - If you have uploaded a spreadsheet file, the number of rows correspond to the number of samples (you can skip this step).
 If you have not used a spreadsheet you can specify how many samples are going to be added to this webform (they will be partially filled out using the template that you set up from the previous webform).